possible-worlds-research/wikinlp/README.md

 # WikiLoader

-This module lets you download and preprocess Wikipedia in some language of your choice.
-Additionally, it offers options for training basic NLP tools on your Wikipedia snapshot.
+This package lets you download and preprocess Wikipedia in some language of your choice.
+You don't have to worry about finding the latest snapshot, downloading it, figuring out how to extract plain text.
+All is done automatically.
+Additionally, the package offers options for training basic NLP tools on your Wikipedia snapshot.
 At the moment, the following are offered:

 * converting (part of) a Wikipedia snapshot into a plain text corpus;
 * making a plain text corpus out of specific Wikipedia categories;